Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Gossip protocols for super experts

 \begin{example} Let $A=\{a,b,c\}$, and let the protocol be asynchronous $\ANY$.
 We show that after call sequence $ab;ac;ab;cb$ it holds that $E\!\Exp_A$. \begin{itemize} \item After the prefix $ab;ac$, agents $a$ and $c$ are experts. \item After the prefix $ab;ac;ab$, agents $a$ and $b$ are super experts.

 Agent $a$ already knew that $c$ is an expert and in call $ab$ also learns that $b$ now is an expert.
 Therefore, she is a super expert: $ab;ac;ab \models K_a \Exp_A$.

 In the third call, $ab$, agent $b$ learns that $a$ is an expert.
 Because in the first call $ab$ agent $a$ did not know the secret of $c$ yet, but now gives it to $b$, agent $b$ can infer that the call $ac$ must have taken place between the two $ab$ calls.
 As in that call $ac$ agent $c$ became an expert, agent $b$ also knows that agent $c$ is an expert.
 Therefore also agent $b$ is a super expert. \item Now consider the entire sequence $ab;ac;ab;cb$.
 In final call $cb$, agent $c$ becomes a super expert.
 After the second call, $ac$, agent $a$ is an expert, hence $c$ knows this.
 After the last call $cb$ agent $b$ is an expert, hence $c$ also knows this.
-Therefore agent $c$ knows that all agents are experts. \end{itemize} \end{example}
+Therefore agent $c$ knows that all agents are experts. \end{itemize} The sequence $ab;ac;ab;cb$ is minimal: for three agents using asynchronous ANY there is no sequence of less than four calls that is super-successful --- see Appendix C for a GoMoChe query to check this. \end{example}

+\begin{example} Now assume synchrony.
+Consider the prefix $ab;ac;ab$ of the call sequence $ab;ac;ab;cb$ of Example~\ref{ex.threea}.
+This prefix is already synchronously super-successful.
+Agent $c$ is not involved in the third call, and this is common knowledge to all agents.
+All three agents only consider $ab;ac;ab$ possible. \end{example}

-\begin{example} Let now $A=\{a,b,c,d\}$, let the protocol be aynchronous $\ANY$.
-A super-successfully terminating sequence $ab;cd;ac;bd;ab;ad;bc;cd$ consisting of eight calls was already given in the introductory Section \ref{section:introduction}. \end{example}
+\begin{example} Let now $A=\{a,b,c,d\}$, and let the protocol be asynchronous $\ANY$.
+A super-successfully terminating sequence $ab;cd;ac;bd;ab;ad;bc;cd$ consisting of eight calls was already given in the introductory Section~\ref{section:introduction}.

-It is easy to see that for $n$ agents after $2n-3$ calls an agent can be a super expert, both in the synchronous and in the asynchronous case. \begin{example} Let again $A=\{a,b,c,d\}$.
-We show that after the five call sequence $ab;cd;ac;bd;ba$ agent $b$ is a super expert.

-After prefix $ab;cd;ac;bd$ agent $b$ is an expert.
-Agent $b$ does not know what the second and third calls were, but he knows that no call between $a$ and $d$ took place.
-However, he is uncertain whether agent $a$ is an expert.
-For example, an alternative sequence considered possible by $b$ is $ab;cd;cd;bd$.
-This uncertainty is resolved in the fifth call.